Gagandeepsingh9/90DaysOfDevOps_Challenges/Week5-Docker/readme.md

 # Week 5: Building a Containerized Application with Docker

 This directory contains my project report for Week 5 of the #90DaysOfDevOps challenge.
 This week was a deep dive into Docker.
-I took a real-world chat application, containerized it, and took it through a full lifecycle of optimization, orchestration, and security scanning.
+I took a real-world chat application,**originally created by [Goldencat98](https://github.com/Goldencat98)**, and took it through a full lifecycle of containerization,optimization, orchestration, and security scanning.

 All the hands-on work, including the `Dockerfile` and `docker-compose.yml`, was done on a dedicated branch in a fork of the original application repository.